statechannels/nitro-protocol/docs/adjudicator/state-format.md

 | appDefinition     | `address`     | on-chain address of library defining custom application rules |
 | appData           | `bytes`       | application-specific data                                     |

-Since commitments must ultimately be interpreted by smart contracts, the encoding of these fields must be carefully considered.
+Since updates must ultimately be interpreted by smart contracts, the encoding of these fields must be carefully considered.
 The following encoding is designed around optimal gas consumption:

 ```solidity
     struct State {